Al-Qahtaniyah, al-Hasakah: History

-In 1927, the Kurdish tribal chief Haco Agha of the influential Haverkan tribe immigrated from Turkey together with more than 600 families and settled in the town.
+In 1927, the Kurdish tribal chief Hajo Agha of the influential Hevêrkan tribe immigrated from Turkey with more than 600 families.
+Upon arriving in the Jazira region, he received land from the Durikan Kurds and, in collaboration with the French authorities, built the town of Tirbespî (present-day Al-Qahtaniyah), for himself.

 On 13 March 2004, after the 2004 Qamishli riots when 40 Kurdish civilians were killed, residents of Al-Qahtaniyah who protested the killings were shot at and injured by Syrian forces.

 As of 2004, Al-Qahtaniyah is the sixth largest town in Al-Hasakah governorate.

-In late July 2012, during the civil war, the YPG took control of the town.
+In late July 2012, during the Syrian civil war, the YPG took control of the town.